-Due to an improvement in the level of contagion, the government has taken new measures that will apply from May 10th through 30th.
+Due to an improvement in the level of contagion, the government has taken new measures that will apply until the 8th of August.
 These imply new operation schedules and capacity of the archaeological site of Machu Pichu as well as other archaeological sites and museums in Cusco and other regions in Peru.

 The pictures in this post have all been taken during an inspection trip by our Cusco team.